 What is Pain Reprocessing Therapy?

-This approach essentially focuses on teaching chronic pain sufferers to interpret and process pain differently.
+Pain Reprocessing focuses on teaching chronic pain sufferers to interpret and process sensations differently.

-This is done by teaching the brain to interpret pain as safe, and thereby deactivate the cycle of fear and pain that is usually at play behind most chronic pain conditions.
+This is done by teaching the brain to interpret pain and other sensations as safer, and thereby deactivating the cycle of fear and pain that is usually at play behind most chronic neuroplastic conditions.

-But central sensitization can occur when these nociceptors get a bit overreactive, so that they start to interpret triggers or sensations that are not really dangerous as an actual threat.
+But unnecessary pain or symptoms can also occur if these nociceptors get a bit overreactive, so that they start to interpret triggers or sensations that are not really dangerous as an actual threat.
 Because our brain receives this danger signal, we are capable of feeling pain even when there is no real danger (or injury) present.

 Get coached!